goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 $$

 Every KL term in $\mathcal{L}_{VLB}$ (except for $L_0$) compares two Gaussian distributions and therefore they can be computed in closed form. $L_T$ is constant and can be ignored during training because $q$ has no learnable parameters and $x_T$ is a Gaussian noise.
 Ho et al. 2020 models $L_0$ using a separate discrete decoder derived from $\mathcal{N}(x_0; \mu_\theta(x_1,1), \Sigma_\theta(x_1,1))$.
 """

+"""
+TRAINING THE MODEL

+Since we can't have x₀ during generation, we train a model pθ(xₜ₋₁|xₜ) to approximate q(xₜ₋₁|xₜ,x₀).
+This model learns to predict the denoising step without needing the original image.
+The training process works like this:

+Take a clean image x₀
+Sample a random timestep t
+Add noise to get xₜ using our "nice property" formula Train the model to predict the noise that was added The model learns to do this by minimizing the difference between its prediction and the actual noise
+"""

 ## Maths of VAE